Alipay: Foreign expansion

 Outside of China, more than 300 worldwide merchants use Alipay to sell directly to consumers in China.
 It currently supports transactions in 18 foreign currencies.

 Since the launch of Alipay in the Mainland China, Ant Financial introduced a series of expansion of the services to other countries.
 Other than expanding into individual countries, the system would also be integrated with online payment platform providers.
 Ant Group had acquired a majority stake into 2C2P, a Singapore-based provider used by merchants worldwide in April 2022, and would eventually integrate Alipay with 2C2P.

 Asia

 Bangladesh

 In 2018, Alipay bought 20% shares in Bangladeshi mobile financial service provider bKash Limited.

 Hong Kong

 In 2017, Ant Financial expanded to Hong Kong.
 In a joint venture with CK Hutchison, as Alipay Payment Services (HK), it launched the "AlipayHK" brand.
 A standalone app provides features such as mobile payments and P2P transfers.
 All transactions are made and settled in local Hong Kong dollars.
 The service then became available in major chain stores including McDonald's, 7-Eleven and Circle K. Wet markets and other merchants were also supported.
 From 2020 and 2021, with AlipayHK passing two million users, the service became accepted on MTR, buses and ferries.

 Japan

-Alipay entered Japan in 2015, with network up to 38,000.
+Alipay entered Japan in 2015, with network up to 38,000 vendors.
 Ant Financial hopes that their network in Japan could help Chinese tourists that are heading to Japan.